General Scholarship Information

 Richard and Elizabeth Dean Scholarship

-The Richard and Elizabeth Dean Scholarship is a preferred amount of $5,000 each year for up to four consecutive years to graduating high school students.
+The Richard and Elizabeth Dean Scholarship awards two scholarships in the preferred amount of $5,000 each year for up to four consecutive years to graduating high school students.
 The selection process shall be based on academic merit with an initial minimum GPA of 4.0.
 Renewal is conditional upon maintenance of a GPA of 3.25.

 This scholarship is renewable only after review and approval of the annual official transcript.
 Renewal transcript must be submitted to the Office of the Reporter General by July 1 of the year of renewal or the scholarship is forfeited.